Vita

 4. Erasmus Mundus Design Measure: Thinking in Action: Creative Transformation of Intercultural Common Space

-Volker Kirchberg (Project manager, academic) , Timon Beyes (Project manager, academic) , Boukje Sanne Cnossen (Project manager, academic)
+Volker Kirchberg (Project manager, academic) , Timon Beyes (Project manager, academic) , Boukje Cnossen (Project manager, academic)

 Project: Other